gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 a different isolation domain from `v`, then we say that `v` and `v`'s region are *transferred* into `f`.

-In more general terms, *transferring* a value into a function means that the value is isolated and that when the function executes the only way to reference value or anything within value's region is via the parameter bound to value inside the function.
+In more general terms, *transferring* a value into a function means that when the function executes the only way to reference the value or anything within the value's region is via the parameter bound to value inside the function.
+This is a form of deep structural isolation similar to an actor except enforced at a single program point.
 In this proposal, we are defining the default convention for passing non-`Sendable` values from one isolation domain to another as being a transfer operation.
 In order to make transferring a convention in other contexts, one could implement a general `transferring` function attribute that